PROSPECTIVE MAKERS

 Books you’ve published!

-Ceramic plates & bowls, especially those priced under $50, & large serving bowls & trays
+Ceramic plates & bowls, especially those priced under $50, & medium-large ceramic serving bowls & trays

-Ceramic trinket dishes of all varieties & prices
+Ceramic trinket dishes of assorted varieties & prices

-Tote bags (Durable quality bags, not flimsy thin ones, & preferably no synthetic materials — thanks!)
+Tote bags (Durable quality bags, not flimsy thin ones, & preferably no synthetic materials — thanks!
+Bonus if they have interior pockets)

 Handmade clothing of most any variety as long as it can hang easily on a standard hanger (but not tie-dyed or crocheted clothing, sorry)